 What can I do if I get "poor visibility" notifications?

 Poor visibility means that the CORAL system cannot see clearly to the far end.
 Note that when you look at the pool from the outside you may see the bottom of the pool very clearly because it is only 4-6' deep.
-But CORAL needs to see the far end which is 30-40' away, thus even it the water looks to you clear from the outside does not mean it is really clear.
+But CORAL needs to see the far end which is 30-40' away, thus even if the water looks clear to you from the outside it does not mean it is really clear.

 For reference, these are some photos showing how clear pools should look like.